JoseSK999/sha256_fhe/tutorial.md

 We can see that padding is executed on the client side.
 This has the advantage of hiding the exact length of the input to the server, who already doesn't know anything about the contents of it but may extract information from the length.

 Another option would be to perform padding on the server side.
 The padding function would receive the encrypted input and pad it with trivial bit encryptions.
 We could then integrate the padding function inside the ```sha256_fhe``` function computed by the server.

-## Future improvements

-We didn't mention the ```compute_carry``` function that we use in the implementation of the Carry Lookahead Adder.
-This function computes the carry signal in a sequential way.
-Specifically it performs 62 sequential homomorphic operations, which as we know makes things much slower.
-Ideally we could implement an algorithm that reduces the sequential dependencies.

-There is also room for improvement by reducing the number of deep copies, although the performance improvement we would get is second or third order compared to the performance gain we get by parallelizing ```compute_carry```.